 Cheese, on its own, is a concentrated dairy commodity produced by acid or rennet coagulation or curdling of milk, stirring and heating of the curd, draining off the whey, collecting and pressing the curd.
 The cheese is ripened, cured, or aged to develop the flavour and texture (Raheem et al., 2009; Beresford et al., 2001).
-The manufacture of ‘wara’ cheese is widespread in Nigeria and a similar cheese called ‘wogachi’ made in Northern provinces of Benin Republic, a French speaking country, to the western part of Nigeria.
+The manufacture of ‘wara’ cheese is widespread in Nigeria and a similar cheese called ‘wogachi’ is made in Northern provinces of Benin Republic, a French speaking country, to the western part of Nigeria.
 The Fulanis of northern Nigeria are traditionally cattle rearers and have access to fresh milk.
 ‘Wara’ cheese making is thought to have started in the Northern region and as a result of their nomadic lifestyle, and this lifestyle has spread to other parts of Nigeria, such as Kwara, Oyo, and Ondo States (Bamidele, 2006), and according to FDA (2003), two criteria, moisture and the milk fat contents, were used to define cheeses.

-Cheese can be classified into two groups depending on raw material, texture, type, interior or exterior characteristic, and composition.
+Cheese can be classified into two groups depending on raw material, texture, type, interior or exterior characteristics, and composition.
 Cheese flavour and texture are overwhelmed by fatty acid composition of milk and the firmness up to 24 hours.
 Cheese, however, has a shelf life from 4–5 days up to 5 years depending on the variety.
-The West African soft cheese which is a special type of cheese found in Nigeria is believed to normally have a shelf life of around 2 days when immersed in its whey, because of it fresh nature and how it was handled.
+The West African soft cheese which is a special type of cheese found in Nigeria is believed to normally have a shelf life of around 2 days when immersed in its whey, because of it fresh nature and how it has been handled.
 ‘Wara’ has a relatively short shelf life due to the presence of some food borne microbial flora comprising bacteria and fungi (Belewu et al., 2005).

 Various preservation methods used for the preservation of cheese have been well documented (Aworh and Egounlety, 1985).
 Joseph and Akinyosoye (1997), in their report, used 0.8% propionic acid and 0.8% sodium benzoate to preserve cheese for 8 days.
-Cheese is equally an excellent source of protein, fat and minerals such as calcium, iron and phosphorus, vitamins and essential amino acid, and therefore is an important food in the diet of both young and old people (Tona et al., 2013).
+Cheese is equally an excellent source of protein, fat and minerals such as calcium, iron and phosphorus, vitamins and essential amino acids, and, therefore, is an important food in the diet of both young and old people (Tona et al., 2013).

 Local cheeses are hawked in almost all the major streets of the states in Nigeria, mainly by the Fulani tribes.
 Previous research reported that hygienic standards in the preparation of locally fermented cereal and dairy foods are very poor (Omemu and Aderoju, 2008; Olasupo et al., 2002).
-For example, Olasupo et al. (2002) isolated Staphylococcus aureus and Klebsiella species from wara, while Escherichia coli, Salmonella and Klebsiella species were isolated from nono, a fermented milk product.
+For example, Olasupo et al. (2002) isolated Staphylococcus aureus and Klebsiella species from ‘wara’, while Escherichia coli, Salmonella and Klebsiella species were isolated from ‘nono’, a fermented milk product.
 Cheese is highly perishable and must be handled properly for extended shelf life.
-Hence, in this study the safety of the cheeses hawked in Ilorin town, Kwara State and Ogbomoso town, Oyo State was determined.
+Hence, in this study, the safety of the cheeses hawked in Ilorin town, Kwara State and Ogbomoso town, Oyo State was determined.

 Materials and Methods